north-ayrshire-council/nac-ops-docs.github.io/docs/Example_Runbook.md

 ### Data clean-up

-> What data needs clenaed-up? when?
+> What data needs cleaned-up?
+When does this occur?

 ### Log management